 Sharon Kinsella

-Sharon Kinsella is currently a freelance researcher based in Britain.
-She got her Ph.D from Oxford University in 1996 and was an Assistant Professor of Sociology at Yale University until 2004.
-During the 1990s and the 2000s she has been involved in interdisciplinary and cross-cultural research looking at emergent social trends linking youth, the media, subculture, corporate culture and new modes of governance, based on Japanese case studies with global application.
-Areas of special application include cuteness, schoolgirl and gyaru culture, Japanese transracialism, otaku subculture, the manga industry, men's comics, and male cultural imagination and journalism.
+During the 1990s to the present, she has been involved in interdisciplinary and cross-cultural research looking at emergent social trends linking youth, men, 'girls', the media, subculture, corporate culture and new modes of governance, based on Japanese case studies with global application.
+Areas of special focus include cuteness and resistance, schoolgirl and _gyaru_ culture and reaction, Japanese transracialism, otaku subculture, the manga industry, men's comics and weekly news magazines, _josō_ and _otoko no ko_ gender-performance culture of the 2010s, and male cultural imagination and journalism.

 picture of bookcover